Saturday 28th May 2065

 “Are we all to die out here?”

-Paul hit the air horn three times and the noise went down to a murmur.
+Paul hit the air horn, and the verbal noise reduced to a murmur.
 “Please … listen to me, and don’t interrupt.”
 He glanced at Dawn and shook his head.
-“I’ve tried to keep up with the bulletins but we’ve lost the national media services—both radio and television.
+“I’ve tried to keep up with the bulletins, but we’ve lost the national media services—both radio and television.
 We’re at least two hours from the nearest town—” Shouting and screaming ensued until Paul slammed on the brakes.

 A man in his forties stood up.
 “Who gave you the right to say what we do?”

-Paul stood to face him.
-“Have you got a better local knowledge of the Highlands than me?”
+Paul unclipped his belt, left his seat and stood in the aisle.
+“Do you have a better knowledge of the Scottish Highlands than me?”

 “Well fucking sit down and shut up—I’m trying to save our lives—all of them.”